philipturner/philipturner/README.md

 ```
 -->

-🔭 I'm currently optimizing OpenMM for Apple GPUs and preparing for research into nanotechnology.
+🔭 I'm currently optimizing computational chemistry libraries for Apple GPUs and preparing for research into nanotechnology.

 ⚡ I recently worked on [porting Nanite](https://github.com/philipturner/ue5-nanite-macos) from Unreal Engine 5 to Apple platforms.